Radar in World War II: Kharkov

 A second center for radio-location research was in Kharkov, Ukraine.
 Here the Ukrainian Institute of Physics and Technology (UIPT) closely cooperated with Kharkov University (KU).
 The UIPT became renowned outside the USSR, and drew visits from world-recognized physicists such as Niels Bohr and Paul Dirac.
 Future Nobel Laureate Lev Landau led the Theoretical Department.
 The independent Laboratory of Electromagnetic Oscillations (LEMO) was led by Abram A. Slutskin.

 At the LEMO, magnetrons were a major item of research.
-By 1934, a team led by Aleksandr Y. Usikov had developed a series of segmented-anode magnetrons covering 80 to 20 cm (0.37 to 1.5 GHz), with output power between 30 and 100 W. Semion Y. Braude developed a glass-cased magnetron producing 17 kW with 55 percent efficiency at 80 cm (370 MHz), tunable over a wavelength change of 30 percent, providing frequency coverage of roughly 260 MHz to 480 MHz (the boundary between VHF and UHF).
-These were described in detail in German-language journals – a practice adopted by the UIPT to gain publicity for their advances.
+By 1934, a team led by Aleksandr Y. Usikov had developed a series of segmented-anode magnetrons covering 80 to 20 cm (0.37 to 1.5 GHz), with output power between 30 and 100 W. Semion Y. Braude developed a glass-cased magnetron producing 17 kW with 55 percent efficiency at 80 cm (370 MHz), tunable over a wavelength change of 30 percent.

 In 1937, the NIIIS-KA contracted with LEMO for developing a pulsed radio-location system for aircraft detection.
 The project was code-named Zenit (a popular football team at the time) and was headed by Slutskin.
 Transmitter development was led by Usikov.
 The unit used a 60-cm (500-MHz) magnetron pulsed at 7–10-μs duration and providing 3-kW pulsed power, later increased to near 10 kW.
 Braude led receiver development.
 This was a superheterodyne unit initially using a tunable magnetron as the local oscillator, but this lacked stability and was replaced with a circuit using an RCA type 955 acorn triode.
 The returned pulses were displayed on a cathode-ray oscilloscope, giving range measurement.
 Zenit was tested in October 1938.
 In this, a medium bomber was detected at a range of 3 km, and areas for improvements were determined.
 After the changes had been made, a demonstration was given in September 1940.
 It was shown that the three coordinates (range, altitude, and azimuth) of an aircraft flying at heights between 4,000 and 7,000 meters could be determined at up to 25 km distance, but with poor accuracy.
 Also, with the antennas aimed at a low angle, ground clutter was a problem.
 However unsuitable for gun-laying applications, it did show the way for future systems.
 An operating feature, however, rendered Zenit unsuitable for gun laying for attacking fast-moving aircraft.
 A null-reading method was used for analyzing the signals; azimuth and elevation coordinates had to be acquired separately, requiring a sequence of antenna movements that took 38 seconds for the three coordinates.